kelseyhightower/kubernetes-the-hard-way/docs/03-compute-resources.md

   --health-checker-url-path "/healthz" --policy "ROUND_ROBIN" --wait-for-state SUCCEEDED

 oci lb listener create --name controller-listener --default-backend-set-name controller-backend-set \
-  --port 6443 --protocol TCP --load-balancer-id $LOADBALANCER_ID  --wait-for-state SUCCEEDED
+  --port 6443 --protocol TCP --load-balancer-id $LOADBALANCER_ID  --wait-for-state SUCCEEDED }
 ```

-At this point, the Load Balancer will be shown as in a "Critical" state.
+At this point, the Load Balancer will be shown as in a "Critical" state - that's ok.
 This will be case until we configure the API server on the controller nodes in subsequent steps.

 Next: [Provisioning a CA and Generating TLS Certificates](04-certificate-authority.md)